 It's a secure system, because all agents need to register with CSS and obtain a "showing code" before they can use it.
 Any time they want to set up showings or get any information, they must provide their showing code.

 CSS is only for agents to set up showings through MLS, and not for use by the general public, so the CSS telephone number should NOT be put on flyers, yard signs, or any other advertising materials intended for buyers.

 Use Combination Keybox only in special circumstances.

-You have the same "phone tag" problem with combo keyboxes as with calling for an appointment, because the agent has to reach you for the combination.
-Another problem is lack of access control, because once someone has the combination, they can give it someone else, or come back themselves any time without you knowing.
+You have the same "phone tag" problem with combo keyboxes as with calling for an appointment because the agent has to reach you for the combination.
+Another problem is lack of access control.
+Once someone has the combination, they can give it someone else or come back themselves any time without you knowing.
 You also never know for sure if the person you are giving the combination to is an agent.